BotelhoMiranda/RegK-Means/README.md

   - Instance.java
   - ManhattanDistance.java

-  The sources are presented on WEKA project, too; however, there are some changes.
+  The sources are presented on WEKA project, too.
+However, there are some changes due to RegK-Means implementation.